-I don’t want to bore you with something you already know, and the technical skills shortage does explain one aspect of the challenge.
+I don’t want to bore you with something you already know, but the technical skills shortage does explain one aspect of the challenge.

 There is a skills shortage of engineers in the UK and STEM graduate numbers, though increasing, haven’t filled the increasing demand for their expertise.

-Imagine being a technician who is well paid.
-The question they have is: why should I move, unless it’s for better conditions, a bigger brand, development or opportunity?
+So, imagine being a technician who is well paid.
+The question they have is: why should I move, unless it’s for better conditions, a bigger brand, career development or opportunity?

 The Decline In Apprenticeships